mecc-monash/rbc/sensing_tutorial.md

 - Variety of jumper cables

 # Set up your Arduino environment
-Skip this step if you already have the arduino IDE installed.
-If you dont have the IDE:
+Skip this step if you already have the Arduino IDE installed.
+If you don't have the IDE:

 - Go to https://www.arduino.cc/en/software
-- Select the IDE suitable to your operating system.
+- Select the IDE suitable for your operating system.
 - Download and install the IDE.

 <p align="center">